 After understanding the policies, follow these practical steps to successfully book and manage separate cabins for teens:

-Step 1: Book the Cabins
+Step 1: Booking the Cabins

 During the booking process, put at least one adult in each cabin with a minor.
 This might mean booking one cabin under your name and your child’s name and another under your partner’s name and your child’s friend’s name.

-Step 2: Notify the Cruise Line
+Step 2: Informing the Cruise Line

 Inform the cruise line of your intention to have the teens stay together in one cabin and the adults in another.
 This step is crucial, especially if there are specific requirements such as forms or additional identification needed for the minors.

-Step 3: Complete Necessary Paperwork
+Step 3: Handling the Paperwork

 For cruise lines like RC that require a notarized consent form, ensure this paperwork is completed well in advance.
 Keep multiple copies, and have one readily available when checking in.

-Step 4: Rearrange Keys Onboard
+Step 4: Getting Your Cabin Keys

 Once you board the ship, visit the customer service desk to get additional key cards made.
 This allows the teens to have keys to their own cabin while granting parents access to both cabins if needed.
 Be prepared to carry multiple key cards, as most room keys double as ship ID and payment cards.